VolkmarR/DotNetCore22_WebExample/README.md

 ## Steps

-To recreate this project, the following four steps have to be followed.
-To get a detailed description of each step, click on the corresponding header.
+To recreate this project, these four steps should be followed.
+For a detailed description of each step, click on the corresponding header.
+To see the state of the project after each step, you can switch to the corresponding branch in this repository.

 ### [Step 1 - Setup the project](Step1.md)